-The Joint TIC/SAC program integrates two existing specialization areas of the MSW program at UWM.
 Trauma-Informed Care and Substance Abuse Counseling are interrelated and applicable to students interested in working in behavioral health settings.
+The Joint TIC and SAC program integrates two existing specialization areas of the MSW program at UWM.

-The certificate in Trauma-Informed Care (TIC) is an inter-disciplinary graduate certificate for students in helping professions (social work, counseling, psychology, etc.), which trains them in the principles and strategies of trauma-informed practice.
-When a student completes the Trauma-Informed Care graduate certificate, it will be listed as an earned academic credential on their transcript from UWM.
+The Graduate Certificate in Trauma-Informed Care (TIC) is an interdisciplinary certificate for students in helping professions that trains them in the principles and strategies of trauma-informed practice.
+When a student completes the Graduate Certificate in Trauma-Informed Care, it will be listed as an earned academic credential on their UWM transcript.

-Social work students complete 15 credits in coursework and possibly fieldwork in trauma informed care.
+Social work students complete 15 credits in coursework.
+It’s possible to complete fieldwork in trauma-informed care as well.

 Substance Abuse Counseling

 The Substance Abuse Counseling (SAC) curriculum is embedded within the MSW requirements at UWM.
-Students pursuing the SAC curriculum enroll in the MSW Program’s Behavioral Health Concentration and take specific electives.
-Upon completion of the curriculum, students meet the State of Wisconsin’s educational requirements towards certification as a Substance Abuse Counselor-In Training, or Substance Abuse Counselor.
+Students pursuing the SAC curriculum enroll in the MSW program’s behavioral health concentration and take specific electives.
+Upon completion of the curriculum, students meet the State of Wisconsin’s educational requirements toward certification as a Substance Abuse Counselor-In Training, or Substance Abuse Counselor.

 The SAC credential itself is provided by the State of Wisconsin Department of Safety and Professional Services (DSPS), following verification of the coursework and applicable exam(s).

-When students are meeting the SAC/TIC specialization requirements at the same time as earning their MSW degree, the SAC/TIC requirements will generally add 8 credits to a student’s overall MSW course plan.
+The SAC and TIC requirements will generally add 8 credits to a student’s MSW course plan.